usc-isi-i2/kgtk/docs/reachable_nodes.md

 `--rootfilecolumn`: column of the root file that contains the root nodes.
 Default: 0.

-`--norootheader' Option to specify that file containing root nodes does not contain a header.
+`--norootheader` Option to specify that file containing root nodes does not contain a header.

 `-o {string}`: Path to the output edge file.